wiseman561/phos-ojala/integration_strategy.md

 ## Conclusion

-This integration strategy provides a comprehensive roadmap for combining the existing healthcare platform with the new OjalaHealthcarePlatform requirements.
+This integration strategy provides a comprehensive roadmap for combining the existing healthcare platform with the new PhosHealthcarePlatform requirements.
 By taking a phased approach that preserves valuable existing components while transitioning to a more robust architecture, we can create a market-leading healthcare SaaS platform that meets the evolving needs of all stakeholders while minimizing disruption and risk.